 Owned by Netgear, Arlo’s system detects motion, carbon monoxide, water leaks, temperature changes and and and.
 Actually, one of those ‘ands’ is that it can play audio when it detects movement.
 It’ll be like Ferris Bueller’s Day Off all over again.
 Just with dogs this time.

-It’ll be available to buy later 2019 and, if priced correctly, will definitely help accelerate the adoption of this kind of tech.
+It’ll be available to buy later in 2019 and, if priced correctly, will definitely help accelerate the adoption of this kind of tech innovation.

 And Now to Dubai

-This week, as part of our Spøtlight series, we caught up with Walid Daniel Dib, who helped launch Addenda, a Dubai-based InsurTech who are in the process of building a life insurance consortium on the blockchain.
+This week, as part of our Spøtlight series, we caught up with Walid Daniel Dib, who helped launch Addenda, a Dubai-based InsurTech that is in the process of building a life insurance consortium on the blockchain.
 Originally inspired by B3i, the company announced a seed round at the beginning of December with a view to close out at the end of April.

 Okay, enough from me I’m sure.
 It’s time I headed out for a run to burn off some serious over-eating this Christmas.

 Request a demo of Sønr, our market scanning platform